volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Please strictly adhere to the example template provided: #{example_plans}.
 List of GitHub issues to aggregate: [#{issues}].
 ```

-And we got more or less appropriate results in a human-readable format that are almost ready to be presented to the team.
+And again, we got more or less appropriate results in a human-readable format that are almost ready to be presented to the team.

 ```txt
 Next week plans: